openstack-infra/zuul/doc/source/admin/components.rst

 connections to remote systems which have been configured, enqueues items into pipelines, distributes jobs to executors, and reports results.

+The scheduler includes a Gearman server which is used to communicate with other components of Zuul.
+It is possible to use an external Gearman server, but the built-in server is well-tested and recommended.
+If the built-in server is used, other Zuul hosts will need to be able to connect to the scheduler on the Gearman port, TCP port 4730.
+It is also strongly recommended to use SSL certs with Gearman, as secrets are transferred from the scheduler to executors over this link.

+The scheduler must be able to connect to the ZooKeeper cluster used by Nodepool in order to request nodes.
+It does not need to connect directly to the nodes themselves, however -- that function is handled by the Executors.

+It must also be able to connect to any services for which connections are configured (Gerrit, GitHub, etc).

 Configuration
 ~~~~~~~~~~~~~